hossain-khan/medium-api-specification/README.md

-# UPDATE - Medium.com API is no longer supported.
+* ~UPDATE #1 - Medium.com API is no longer supported.~
+* UPDATE #2 - The API is live again, users are allowed to create their own token.

 ------
 > Looks like Medium does not support API access anymore.
 The post with API info has been taken down - https://blog.medium.com/welcome-to-the-medium-api-3418f956552 _(Unlisted)_